johans-work/theory-of-positivity/README.md

 Quantum

-# The Metaphyics of Is
+# The Metaphyics of "is"

 nothing is anything
 everything as something